sangeetashukla/OpenPedCan-analysis/analyses/immune-deconv/README.md

 ## Immune Deconvolution

-**Module authors:** Komal Rathi ([@komalsrathi](https://github.com/komalsrathi))
+**Module authors:** Komal S. Rathi ([@komalsrathi](https://github.com/komalsrathi))

 ### Description

-The goal of this analysis is to use the R package `immunedeconv` to quantify and compare various immune cell types in the tumor microenvironment (TME) across various PBTA histologies.
+The goal of this analysis is to use the R package `immunedeconv` to quantify and compare various immune cell types in the tumor microenvironment (TME) across various cancer and GTEx groups.
-The package `immunedeconv`, provides six deconvolution methods: xCell (n = 64; immune and non-immune cell types), CIBERSORT (n = 22; with and without absolute mode), TIMER (n = 6), EPIC (n = 6), quanTIseq (n = 10) and MCP-Counter (n = 8).
+The package `immunedeconv`, provides the following deconvolution methods: `xCell` (n = 64; immune and non-immune cell types), `CIBERSORT` (relative mode; n = 22 immune cell types); `CIBERSORT (abs.)` (absolute mode; n = 22 immune cell types), `TIMER` (n = 6), `EPIC` (n = 6), `quanTIseq` (n = 10) and `MCP-Counter` (n = 8).

+Both `CIBERSORT` and `CIBERSORT (abs.)` require two files i.e. `LM22.txt` and `CIBERSORT.R`, that are available upon request from https://cibersort.stanford.edu/.
+Please refer to https://icbi-lab.github.io/immunedeconv/articles/immunedeconv.html#special-case-cibersort for more details.
+We recommend using `xCell` instead when these files are not available to the user.

 ### Method selection

-We chose xCell as the method of choice because it:
-1) is the most comprehensive deconvolution method and is able to deconvolute the maximum number of immune and non-immune cell types
-2) is highly robust against background predictions and
-3) can reliably identify the presence of immune cells at low abundances (0-1% infiltration depending on the immune cell type).

-xCell outputs immune scores as arbitrary scores that represent cell type abundance.
-This allows comparison between samples (inter-sample comparisons), between cell types (intra-sample comparisons) as well as between different cancer types (inter-histology comparisons).
+1. Between sample comparisons: If the user is interested in between-sample comparisons, we recommend using `xCell` and `CIBERSORT (abs.)`. `xCell` is our method of choice because it is the most comprehensive deconvolution method (with the largest representation of cell types) and widely used in literature vs other deconvolution methods.
+Reference for benchmarking between xCell and other methods: `PMID: 31641033`

+2. Between cell-type comparisons: If the user is interested in between-cell-type comparisons, it is recommended to use `CIBERSORT` and `CIBERSORT (abs.)`.

+For our analysis, we will pick the top two methods that represent the most cell types i.e. `xCell` and `CIBERSORT`. `xCell` and `CIBERSORT (abs.)` output enrichment scores and `CIBERSORT` outputs actual cell fractions so we will use `xCell` and `CIBERSORT (abs.)` to enable comparisons across various samples or groups.
+Reference: `PMID: 31510660`

 ### Analysis scripts